 The Minister for Energy has announced that embedded networks and on-site power supply arrangements (OSPA) will be the first services regulated under the AES framework.

-Energy Policy WA will consult later in the year on the regulations to prescribe these two services and the AES Code of Practice, which will outline the mandatory customer protections.
+Energy Policy WA will be consulting on the regulations to prescribe these two services and the AES Code of Practice, which will outline the mandatory customer protections.

 We expect to open registrations for service providers in the second half of 2026, with registration and customer protections becoming compulsory in early 2027.